-After a few casual walks through the colonial streets of San Miguel de Allende, it is easy to see why it was named the top city in the world by Travel + Leisure in 2017.
-There is a seemingly endless assortment of charming alleys and boutiques to explore, while a delicious culinary scene will keep your belly full for days on end.
+After a few casual walks through the colonial streets of San Miguel de Allende, it is easy to see why this Mexican town was named the top city in the world by Travel + Leisure in 2017.
+There is a seemingly endless assortment of charming alleys and boutiques to explore, as well as the stunning central church that gets swarmed by perfectly adorned mariachi bands each night at sunset.

-Between my two visits to San Miguel in recent years, I enjoyed the laid-back nature of my travels here.
-In both cases, I traveled with tourism-industry professionals.
-This post was written in collaboration with content created by my Greenheart Travel colleague Sara Thacker as we compiled our top travel tips to spending a few days in this beautiful city.
+Between my two visits to Mexico + San Miguel in recent years, I enjoyed the laid-back nature of my travels here — it is a city that is easy for relaxing and enjoying!
+During both of my trips to SMA, I traveled with tourism-industry professionals.
+This post was written in collaboration with content created by my Greenheart Travel colleague Sara Thacker as we compiled our top travel tips to spending a few days in San Miguel de Allende.

 Immigration and Customs